 FACT worked with artist Sean Ward and collaborated with prominent local musicians, designers, tradespeople, and Bemis staff to design the venue and its support facilities.
 AO* served as architect of record.
 Construction began in November 2018 and phase-one, including the recording studio, was completed in 2019.
 Future phases include a pre-event bar, merchandise store, and a green room for artists.

 Exploring the boundaries of conventional architectural taste and expectations of design precision, the bold interior environment aims both for longevity and the unexpected.
 Phase-one construction began in the second half of the fall 2018 semester and was substantially completed in October 2019 when Bemis inaugurated LOW END with a first performance by Deerhoof.
 Phase-two of the ambitious project commenced in 2020 and paused due to the pandemic.
+The remaining is being completed in 2022.

 2020 AIA Nebraska Honor Award for Architectural Interiors